vercellone/PowerShellForGitHub/CONTRIBUTING.md

 the CI pipeline.
 To run the tests locally with your own account, see [configuring-your-environment](#configuring-your-environment).

-> NOTE: We're currently encountering issues with the tests successfully running within the pipeline.
+> Your change must successfully pass all tests before they will be merged.
+While we will run a CI
-> They do complete successfully locally, so please test your changes locally before submitting a
+> build on your behalf for any submitted pull request, it's to your benefit to verify your changes
-> pull request.
+> locally first.

 #### New Test Guidelines
 Your tests should have NO dependencies on an account being set up in a specific way.
 They should